At present, there is no Metro or train service that passengers can take all the way from Dubai to Abu Dhabi.

 Dubai to Abu Dhabi Bus

-Rather than a Metro or train line, the only public transport that exists between Dubai and Abu Dhabi is the Intercity Bus.
+Rather than a Metro or train line, the Intercity Bus is the only public transport between Dubai and Abu Dhabi.

 The Intercity Bus Service now operates three routes from Dubai to Abu Dhabi.